uktrade/mirror-git-to-s3/README.md

 The project requests a [git packfile](https://git-scm.com/book/en/v2/Git-Internals-Packfiles) with all objects from each source, separates it into its component [git objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects), and stores each separately in S3 as an S3 object.

 - The packfile is requested via a single POST request.
 Its response is stream-processed to avoid loading it all into memory at once.

 - An attempt is made to split processing of the response into separate threads where possible.
 Stream processing is somewhat at-odds with parallel processing, but there are still parts that can be moved to separate threads.

 - Where parallism is not possible, for example when a delta object in the packfile has to wait for its base object, a [threading.Event](https://docs.python.org/3/library/threading.html#event-objects) is used for the thread to wait.

+- Delta object processing is quite slow.
+A delta object is an object whose contents aren't given directly in the packfile, but rather as instructions based on the contents of another object.
+Each instruction can result in a request to S3, which has a high latency.
+Efforts are made to reduce the effects of this, such as fetching more data than needed each time and caching the results, but this can probably still be improved.

 - So far a deadlock has not been observed, but this depends on the packfile being returned in an order where base objects are always before the deltas that depend on them.